RSS Feed

 REVOKE removes a previously assigned permission.
 DENY prevents the permission from being assigned.
 [Mastering SQL Server 2000 Security by Mike Young, Curtis W. Young]

-Examples of GRANT, DENY & REVOKE
+Examples of GRANT, DENY and REVOKE

 1.